-Priority Dates: How Does the Visa Bulletin Work?27 Oct 2015
+Priority Dates: How Does the Visa Bulletin Work?25 Mar 2019

 The concept of priority dates is confusing for many.
-There are statutory limits to the number of foreign nationals who may be granted permanent residency (commonly, “green cards”) under all employment-based and most family-based categories.
+There are statutory limits to the number of foreign nationals who may be granted permanent residency (commonly, green cards) under all employment-based (EB) and most family-based (FB) categories.
 For these types of green card cases, priority dates are used to determine when a foreign national is eligible to file an adjustment-of-status application (form I-485).
 Priority dates also determine the timing for obtaining an immigrant visa through consular processing (CP).
 Thus, the concept of a priority date is extremely important for the vast majority of those pursuing or considering U.S. permanent residency.

 Establishing the Priority Date

 In a family-based (FB) case, the priority date is assigned based on the date that the petition for alien relative (form I-130) is properly filed with the USCIS.
-Note, however, that if an immediate relative – that is the spouse, parent, or minor child of a U.S. citizen – files the FB case, the priority dates is generally not important.
+Note, however, that in an immediate relative case – that is, a FB case filed for the spouse, parent, or minor child of a U.S. citizen – the priority date generally is not important.
 This category is not subject to visa backlogs and, therefore, such a case can move forward without waiting for a visa number to become available.

 Why Priority Dates are Important